deptofdefense/iceberg/README.md

 make ocsp_revoke_server
 ```

-Validate the server certificate was revoked with:
+Restart the responder and then validate the server certificate was revoked with:

 ```sh
 make ocsp_validate_server